ugrkbt/PanteonDemo/README.md

 # PanteonDemo
-A*  patfinding and build strategy game
+A*  patfinding and strategy game